gennarocc/hogtagon/MigrationSteps.md

 - If visual effects don't appear correctly, double-check the references to particle systems and trail renderers
 - Ensure all network RPCs are set up with the correct `RequireOwnership` parameters
 - Debug messages can be enabled by setting `debugMode = true` on the HogController
+- After updating all script references, be sure to test the NetworkManager functionality thoroughly to ensure proper client-server communication